JudeanPF/judeanpf.github.io/_posts/2015-06-05-Israel-Honors-Jewish-Terrorist.md

 Apparently an abstract discussion of a theoretical occurrence within the bounds of religious law is more newsworthy than the President of an aspiring state, roundly celebrated as a moderate and a peace activist, publicly celebrating an unrepentant terrorist.

-Don't worry, the JPF has updated [Barnwai's Wikipedia entry](https://en.wikipedia.org/wiki/Fatima_Bernawi#Attempted_bombing_and_arrest) (closely following their balance guidelines) so the whole world will know how much Abbas appreciates her peaceful activities.
+Don't worry, the JPF has updated [Barnawi's Wikipedia entry](https://en.wikipedia.org/wiki/Fatima_Bernawi#Attempted_bombing_and_arrest) (closely following their balance guidelines) so the whole world will know how much Abbas appreciates her peaceful activities.

 ___